 The SCA is a very complex game based on history.
 We create personas that might have lived in the Middle Ages, giving them names and backgrounds.
 Choosing a name for your persona is complex, and deeply personal.

-When looking for a name, knowing the rough time period and culture you would like is key.
+The key to choosing a name is knowing the rough time period and culture you like most.
 The things you should consider are often related to what brought you into the SCA.
 Do you love to shoot arrows?
 Fight?
 Fence?
 Dance?
 Cook?
 And archer might have an English persona.
 A fencer would probably lean towards a late period Italian or French persona.
 A fighter might prefer a Viking or Roman persona.
-When in doubt, earlier period is simpler in terms of clothing, armor, and accoutrements.
+When in doubt, earlier period is simpler in terms of clothing, armor, and accouterments.

 Once you have a culture and time period, ask a Herald for name resources.
 There are many SCA websites like the Viking Answer Lady with lists of names and their meanings.

-When you look for a name, please don’t start at the front of the alphabet.
-There are more names beginning with “A” than any other letter in the Society for this reason.
+When you look for a name, I encourage you not to start at the front of the alphabet.
+There are more names beginning with “A” than any other letter in the Society, and it causes a lot of confusion.
 Your name should be your own.
-Flip around.
+Flip through resources.
 Pick a few letters.
 Look at “I” and “K” and “T” names.
 Check out the end of the alphabet.

 When you have a few names you might consider, show them to your friends.
-Ask how they would say those name.
+Ask how they would say those names.
 Think about ways that name could be mispronounced.
 If you have a name with unusual characters, coming up with a mnemonic for pronunciation is helpful.
-My name, Þórý, is often mispronounced “Poury,” so my mnemonic is that my name is said like “Hooray!” with more Thor.
+My name, Þórý, is often mispronounced “Poury,” so my mnemonic is to say my name is like “Hooray!” with more Thor.

 If you don’t want a period name, the Legal Name Allowance may be helpful.
 The Heralds will register one component of your legal name, be it you first, last, or middle name.
 The reason only one component of your name can be registered is because you are not your persona.

-Locations are interesting because you can be from a place in history or from your local SCA group.
+Locations are interesting because you can be from a place in history, or from your local SCA group.
 If you want to be from a historical place, you must provide period documentation of that place’s name, because spellings can change over time.
-If you want to register a locative of an SCA group, that group must have registered its name.
+(Ask a Herald for help.
+There are Heralds who love researching old maps and period documentation.)
+If you want to register a locative of an SCA group, that group must have registered its name with the College of Heralds.

 Once you have assembled your name and its documentation, you will need to submit the paperwork to your kingdom’s submissions herald.
-Unless you are at a large event like Pennsic, this will involve mailing the paperwork and a processing fee.
-Fees vary by Kingdom.
+This requires mailing the paperwork and a processing fee with your submission.
+Fees vary by Kingdom, and they keep the heraldic servers and databases online.